alexgitub/pow-faucet/README.md

 Try it out
 ==========

-You can see view a live version of this demo: https://near-examples.github.io/pow-faucet/
+You can try out a live version of this demo: https://near-examples.github.io/pow-faucet/

 This demo version creates new NEAR TestNet accounts with a `.meta` suffix.